-Instead, we personally research each position to develop the confidence that it is right for you.
-This commitment to research develops the trust, for us, that all the strategies we recommend are the right ones for our clients, in line with their risk tolerance, time horizon, and future goals.
+We personally research each position to develop the confidence that it is right for you.
+This commitment to research develops the trust, for us, that all the strategies we recommend are appropriate for our clients, in line with their risk tolerance, time horizon, and future goals.
 Your finances are too important for a cookie cutter solution.